 An efficient treatment of MSW encompasses at least 3 aspects: the reduction of waste generation, a structured recycling process and a proper disposition of non-reusable waste.
 Waste classification and transportation is an important step in the recycling process, and commonly city governments are responsible for collection logistics.

 Campbell & Wilson (2014) explain how collecting MSW has been treated with a deterministic approach using periodic routes for more than 40 years.
-This problem is known as periodic vehicle routing PVRP.
+This problem is known as periodic vehicle routing (PVRP).
 Under this approach, collector trucks travel along fixed routes one or more days per week, repeating same routes every week.
 This approach was useful until a few years ago, but now it has shown to be inefficient, considering the increase in MWS production in big cities, such as Bogota.
 In some districts, solid waste overflows the container capacity and ends dispersed on the ground.
-This produces aesthetic problems of city cleanness and bad smells that might attract insects or rats that transmit infections, thus turning the situation into a public health problem.
+This produces aesthetic problems of city cleanness that as a consequence of rotten food and their bad smells might attract insects or rats that transmit infections, thus turning the situation into a public health problem.
 Ospina-Pinto et al. (2017)

 In this research, we address a way to structure the logistic process of MSW collection according to the necessities of a single district of Bogotá, trying to achieve an efficient collection operation that reduces container saturation and overflow.

-The primary contributions of this work are:
+The main contributions of this work are:

 Assembling three different configurations for measure devices, using a long distance transmission technology.